CiscoDevNet/nso-wrangler/README.md

 # NSO Wrangler
 *NSO REST API Wrapper for Running Commands on Devices*

-This repo contains an API designed to make it easier to perform device commands using NSO's REST API.
+This repo contains an API designed to make it easier to perform device commands using [Network Services Orchestrator (NSO)](https://developer.cisco.com/docs/nso/) REST API.

 I've included specific examples on how to utilize `NSO Wrangler` for your network's specific needs by using it as a parent class, although the `NSO Wrangler` class can work as a standalone.
 - [Poller](./poller/) - Pulls VPN session data to monitor ASA device health.
-- [Split Tunnel Manager](./split-tunnel-manager/) - Audits, manages, and clears FQDN split tunnels on ASAs.
+- [Split Tunnel Manager](./split_tunnel_manager/) - Audits, manages, and clears FQDN split tunnels on ASAs.

 These programs also provide a good template for network automation regardless if the developer has access to an NSO server.
 Simply replace the `NSO Wrangler` API with an alternative networking automation library such as Ansible or Paramiko.